meizabel/documentation/java/commands.md

 # Command Validation

-Each command has additional additional attributes that are *required* from the business logic stand point, they are not obligatory from the [protocol](https://developers.google.com/protocol-buffers/docs/proto#customoptions) stand point.
+Each command has additional attributes that are *required* from the business logic stand point, they are not obligatory from the [protocol](https://developers.google.com/protocol-buffers/docs/proto#customoptions) stand point.

 ## Command Validator